1stBoltCrux/beepboop/README.md

 input: 9
 output: "I'm sorry Dave, I'm afraid I can't do that."_
 * _5. Program should determine which action to take on a number with both 1's, 0's and numbers divisible by 3 in an order of importance.
-input: 30_
+input: 30
-output "I'm sorry Dave, I'm afraid I can't do that."
+output "I'm sorry Dave, I'm afraid I can't do that."_
 * _6. Program will display user input with 1's replaced with "Boop" and 0's replaced with "Beep" and all numbers divisible by 3 replaced with "I'm sorry Dave, I'm afraid I can't do that."
 input: 10
 output: "Beep"_

-## The purpose of this website is to collect information from the user through a survey in order to determine what track at epicodus would be right for them.
+## The purpose of this website is to allow the user to input a number to be translated into beeps and boops.

 * _clone the repository from github_